mlflow/mlflow/docs/source/models.rst

 conda.yaml
     When saving a model, MLflow provides the option to pass in a conda environment parameter that can contain dependencies used by the model.
 If no conda environment is provided, a default environment is created based on the flavor of the model.
 This conda environment is then saved in ``conda.yaml``. python_env.yaml
-    This file contains the following information that's required to restore a model environment using virtualenv and pyenv.
+    This file contains the following information that's required to restore a model environment using virtualenv.

     - Python version
     - Pip requirements for ``pip``, ``setuptools``, and ``wheel``